PECOS-packages/PECOS/docs/_build/html/_sources/install.rst.txt

 PECOS has been developed to run on both Windows and Linux-based systems.

-To install using pip type:
+To install using pip run:

 >>> pip install quantum-pecos   # doctest: +SKIP